Graduating soon? 5 hacks to keep the doors opening

 You’ve heard multiple times that you should just say YES.
 Your best friend’s Facebook feed is always full of exciting experiences they participated in.
 Your lecturer just told you that your degree alone won’t cut it anymore.
 You know you need to do more.

-Now you’re sitting here thinking what the hell am I doing with my life?
+Now you’re sitting here, post-graduation (or pretty close to it) thinking what the hell am I doing with my life?
 What am I going to do with a $40K HECS debt?!

 Don’t worry.
 I know the feeling.
 Two years ago, I was in the same position and panicking.
 There was no way I was going to commit 4-5 years of my life and $40, 000 to not be successful.
 But listening to what I was being told- that was where I was heading.
 I needed to act ASAP.

 Fast forward to now, and I have been involved in multiple things including a community engagement program, an internship, networking nights, holding two executive positions at a University Society, volunteering opportunities and training programs amongst other things.

 But how did I go from a standard degree to opportunities galore?
 Check out my five hacks to get the ball rolling and the doors opening.

 One // Keep your eyes peeled and your ears pricked